 The jury is still out on whether (and how much) probiotic supplements help with gut issues.
 However, there are naturally probiotic foods like yogurt and fermented teas that can provide many beneficial bacteria at a lower price point.

 Member of the American Association of Drugless Practitioners and health coach Sarah Lawrence, CHHC, of Mont Vernon, New Hampshire, said, “For autoimmune arthritis I work with a protocol of high dose probiotics, fermented foods, and gut supportive supplements like coconut oil and l-glutamine, in addition to an anti-inflammatory diet that's rich in fiber and prebiotics.
 Look for probiotics that contain S. salivarius and B. coagulans, since they have been shown to have great immunomodulating effects.”

-While it isn’t certain whether gut health is tied to RA, researchers are working hard to find out.
+While it isn’t certain whether gut health is tied to RA, .
 In the meantime, adopting a healthy diet and adding probiotics into your routine couldn’t hurt.
 In fact, it just might make you hurt less.